-Research on habitat availability and conditions in American Samoa are recommended to use in determination of annual catch limits, to identify essential fish habitat, and to determine distribution and depth ranges of BMUS in American Samoa.
-Deep water habitat research was conducted by DMWR using drop camera recording the type of habitat and what associated fish are present.
+Research on habitat availability and conditions in American Samoa are recommended for use in determination of annual catch limits, to identify essential fish habitat, and to determine distribution and depth ranges of BMUS in American Samoa.

+Deepwater habitat research was conducted by DMWR using a drop camera and recording the type of habitat and associated fish.
 This effort is funded by the Sportfish Restoration Program of the U.S. Fish and Wildlife Service.
 A majority of the deep water habitat surveyed within the insular shelf of Tutuila is sand bottom habitats which were thought to be barren of fish.
 Contrary to speculations, some sand bottom areas around Tutuila are covered with fleshy macroalgae that are inhabited by small damselfish and wrasses.
-These small fishes are being preyed upon by deep water jacks.
-Several of the 20-minute recordings contained such sightings.
-Other deep water refugia included coral reefs and hard bottom substrates that has mainly coral reef fishes associated with it.
+These small fishes are being preyed upon by deepwater jacks.
+Several of the 20-minute recordings contained such observations.
+Other deepwater refugia included coral reefs and hard bottom substrates that has mainly coral reef fishes associated with it.
 This is still an ongoing project and more information is available from DMWR.